-Acceptance of an Ex testing laboratory as an ExTL is subject to the following conditions and to the procedures stipulated in 11.2.2 to 11.2.10:
+Acceptance of an Ex testing laboratory as an ExTL is subject to the following conditions and to the procedures stipulated in 11.2.3 to 11.2.12:

-The Ex testing laboratory shall be located in a participating country
+The Ex testing laboratory shall be located in a participating country.

 An Ex testing laboratory is only permitted to operate as an ExTL if it is integral with an ExCB, under the complete technical and legal control of an ExCB or has a written agreement with an ExCB to undertake work with it according to these Rules.
-An ExTL may work with more than one ExCB providing it has a separate agreement with each ExCB and such cooperation shall be agreed by ExMC either at a meeting or voting via correspondence.
+An ExTL may work with more than one ExCB providing it has a separate agreement with each ExCB and such cooperation shall be approved by ExMC either at a meeting or voting via correspondence.

 An ExTL may work with Additional Testing Facilities (ATFs) that have been accepted into the Scheme according to 11.3.
-In such case the ExTL acts as the Supervising ExTL and is responsible for the work of the ATF and applying the rules of the ExTL quality system to the ATF
+In such case the ExTL acts as the Supervising ExTL and is responsible for the work of the ATF and applying the rules of the ExTL quality system to the ATF.

 The competence of the assessment and testing laboratory shall be demonstrated by assessment.
-The general competence, efficiency, experience, familiarity with the relevant standards and the types of protection included in those standards as well as compliance with ISO/IEC 17025 and the IECEx Technical Guidance Documents shall be assessed.
+The general competence, efficiency, experience, familiarity with the relevant standards and the types of protection included in those standards as well as compliance with ISO/IEC 17025 and the IECEx Technical Capability Documents shall be assessed.
 Acceptance in another IEC Conformity Assessment System or IECEx Scheme or accreditation by a recognized national accreditation body shall be taken into account.
-The ExMC shall decide upon the extent of the assessment that is necessary
+The ExMC Secretary shall decide upon the extent of the assessment that is necessary.

-The Ex test laboratory shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services
+The Ex test laboratory shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services.

-The Ex testing laboratory shall participate in the IECEx proficiency testing program
+The Ex testing laboratory shall participate in the IECEx proficiency testing program.

 Application